 In 2005 a couple joined the Mission to work at Quintanar, but only stayed until 2009.
 When they moved on, Manolo again took on responsiblity for the church.

 A great reason for thanksgiving to God is that for nine years the Local Council in Quintanar gave us the use of a public room in which to hold our meeting.
 But a greater reason for thanksgiving to God is the provision of resources so as to be able establish our own building where we can hold the meetings and other activities of the church.
 Much of this has come from the generosity of brothers and sisters in the United Kingdom who are supporting the work in Quintanar.

-In July of 2014 we could open the first phase of the project with a special thanksgiving service to which a good number of unbelievers from the town came.
-The heading photo shows the new church building The photo above shows the Sunday congregation in the room being used at present for the services.
-We are on the home straight in the building work.
-The main sanctuary is nearly finished; we only have to lay floor tiles on the platform, add the skirting board, cover the joins in the floor tiles, and paint - see the photo below.
+In July of 2014 we opened the first phase of the project with a special thanksgiving service to which a good number of unbelievers from the town came.
+The heading photo shows the new church building.

 There are also two large congregations of Romanian Christians – they hold their services in Romanian – so there is also a high demand in the two schools for Evangelical RE.

 After much struggling to obtain permission, the Education Ministry for Castilla La Mancha eventually granted permission for two posts for Evangelical RE in the schools in Quintanar.

 The photo shows Dani, one of the teachers, in one of the schools.